elastic/elasticsearch-net/new_docs/contents/nest/connecting.markdown

         .PluralizeTypeNames();

 ####AddContractJsonConverters
-Add a custom JsonConverter to the build in json serialization by passing in a predicate for a type.
-This way they will be part of the cached Json.net contract for a type.
+Add a custom JsonConverter to the built in JSON serialization by passing in a predicate for a type.
+This way they will be part of the cached Json.NET contract for a type.

     settings.AddContractJsonConverters(t =>
         typeof (Enum).IsAssignableFrom(t)